IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
 Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
 National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^77]

 #### Right to information
-Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.
-Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.
+Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.[^78] Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.[^79]

->
-> Everyone shall have the right to freedom of expression; this right shall include **freedom to seek, receive and impart information and ideas of all kinds**, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of his choice.[^78]

-> Article 19, paragraph 2 embraces a **right of access to information held by public bodies**. [^79]

 > To give effect to the right of access to information, States parties should **proactively put in the public domain Government information of public interest**.[^80]

+Men and men's abiltiy to hold goverment to account is directly related to their a

 CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.